afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 };
 ```

 This piece of code will create a relation called coffee within our database with the variables name and price.
-Also will generate a id and a created_at and updated_at timestamps for every entry.
+Also will generate an id and a created_at and updated_at timestamps for every entry.
 To run this migration:

 We will do the sale with the file that ends in `tea.js`: